Such a simple idea.

 Your doors are held closed by the latch, but they're locked into place with a bracket that slides over a rubber bushing.
 That makes it easy to align everything, but it means the connection isn't as strong as it could be.
 In a convertible, the doors provide a surprising amount of structural rigidity if they're properly anchored.

 These replace the soft rubber door bushings with stiff Delrin.
 The door is solidly locked into place, allowing it to reinforce the chassis.
 The effect is of a stiffer car with fewer squeaks.
+We have measured a 3% improvement in torsional rigidity on a 1990.

 The second generation design fits the NC and ND more easily than the original.
 Shipping now.